 California: A Global Climate Leader

-In recent years, California continued advancing the frontiers of climate ambition.
-In 2016, California adopted Senate Bill 32, setting the 2030 target of 40 percent emissions reductions.
-In 2018, the state set two bold goals for 2045, with executive order B-55-18 calling for statewide carbon neutrality and Senate Bill 100 setting targeting 100 percent carbon-emission free electricity.
-A year earlier, executive and legislative leaders assembled a rare two-thirds supermajority to pass Assembly Bill 398, which extended the state’s cap-and-trade authority through 2030 – no carbon pricing program has ever garnered such a level of support in a legislative vote or citizen ballot.
+Robust economic growth has bolstered public support for climate policy, encouraging policymakers to keep pushing the envelope on decarbonization.
+California set two major goals in 2018: an executive order called for statewide carbon neutrality and Senate Bill 100 targeted 100 percent carbon-emission-free electricity.
+A year earlier, a rare two-thirds supermajority voted to extend the state’s cap-and-trade authority through 2030.
+No carbon pricing program in the U.S. has ever garnered such a level of support in a legislative vote or citizen ballot.